dotranquochung/Room-Population-Controller/README.rst

 ---------------------------------
 The cost of building this system is awaiting to be calculated.

-* Grove - 80 cm Infrared Proximity Sensor x 2: $18
+* Sharp GP2Y0A21YK0F GP2Y0A21 80 cm Infrared Proximity Sensor x 2: $18
 *